Rice University's Baker Institute for Public Policy: McNair Center for Entrepreneurship and Innovation

-Mexico Center
+Center for the U.S. and Mexico

 The Mexico Center works to create policy research on issues that affect the Mexico and the United States.
 The center's research agenda currently focuses on eight major issues: trade, energy, telecommunications, health care, infrastructure, education, human mobility, and the administration of justice/security.

-Politics and Elections
+Presidential Election Program

 The Presidential Elections program focuses on nonpartisan analysis of presidential elections.

-Staff include John P. Williams and Mark P. Jones.

-Religion and Public Policy
+Religion and Public Policy Program

 The Religion Policy Program studies the effects of religion on politics in America and around the world on several topics, including voting patterns, the role of faith-based organizations, conflict resolution, and religious fundamentalism in the Middle East.

-Space Policy
+Space Policy Program

 The International Space Medicine Summit brings together “leading physicians, space biomedical scientists, engineers, astronauts and cosmonauts from the space-faring nations for high-level discussions about the research needed to prevent and/or mitigate the medical and biomedical challenges spacefarers experience in long-duration spaceflight.”

-Staff include George W. S. Abbey and Neal F. Lane.
+Notable staff have included Neal F. Lane and the late George W.S.
+Abbey.

-Science and Technology
+Science and Technology Policy Program

-The Science and Technology Program focuses on issues that include “space, health, medicine, energy and the environment, national and domestic security, science education, and the public’s understanding and trust of science.”
+The Science and Technology Policy Program focuses on issues that include “space, health, medicine, energy and the environment, national and domestic security, science education, and the public’s understanding and trust of science.”
 Notable staff include Robert Bazell, Neal F. Lane, Kristin R.W.
 Matthews, and Robert Curl.